spikey30/9xbTest/README.md

 to try and keep things neater i hav seperated out the request validation into a different class, i have also tried not to repeat any code and have used fillable wher possible

+The task took be about 9 hours to complete.